meacu1pa/meaculpa.dev/content/posts/2022-06-22-faasd-setup.md

     appendFilePath: true # to append file path to Edit link
 ---

+## What is OpenFaas?

 > Info: This article is still considered WIP.

+[OpenFaaS](http://openfaas.com) is a cloud agnostic OpenSource project to run functions on your own terms. `faasd` packs the same punch, but you can host it on a single VPS, without all of the `k8s` overhead.

+Let's start setting it up:

-SSH into server, `sudo apt update && sudo apt upgrade -y`
+SSH into server, then `sudo apt update && sudo apt upgrade -y`.

 ## Install Caddy